Working with Link Health Rules

 The volume of packets exceeds the available link capacity, leading to network congestion

-Congestion is measured across all bandwidth priorities and is triggered if there are any discarded packets for the configured Duration for the rule.
+Congestion is measured across all bandwidth priorities and is triggered if there are more than 1% of discarded packets for the configured Duration for the rule.

 When you select more than one quality threshold, they are evaluated with an OR relationship.